Managing psoriasis and eczema

 This is a chronic skin disease caused by immune system dysfunction.
 Skin cells develop too quickly, and they are not shed.
 Instead, they build up on the skin's surface, causing a rash.
 The exact cause of psoriasis is unknown, though it is believed to be a genetic condition triggered by factors such as stress.
 It is not contagious.

 There are several types of psoriasis:

 - Plaque – White or silver scaly patches

 - Pustular – Red, swollen, blisters filled with pus

 - Inverse – Red, raw-looking, smooth patches

-Also known as atopic dermatitis, this is a common skin condition in children, especially infants.
+- Children: Also known as atopic dermatitis, this is a common skin condition in children, especially infants.
 It usually begins in the creases of the knees or elbows, though it can also occur in areas like the ankles, wrists, or neck.
-It begins as scaly, itchy patches.
-Without treatment, skin can become thick, leathery, bumpy, and perpetually itchy.
+It starts as scaly, itchy patches.
+Skin can become thick, leathery, bumpy, and perpetually itchy without treatment.